awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 You can create and manage all of your private offers from the **Offers** page in the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management)\.
 You specify the product that the offer is being made for and the AWS account ID \(or IDs\) for the buyer you're creating the offer for\.
 AWS Marketplace Management Portal generates a unique ID and URL for the offer\.
 For instructions on creating private offers, see [Consulting partner creates](https://s3.us-west-2.amazonaws.com/external-mp-channel-partners/Consulting+Partner+Creates+(1).pdf)\.

 When you create a private offer, you can extend the offer to up to 25 accounts\.
 The offer is visible only to the accounts that you create the offer for\.
-Buyers can't view the offer unless you extend the offer to either their linked account or to their master payer account\.
+Buyers can't view the offer unless you extend the offer to either their linked account or to their management account\.
 You can't force service limits in the offer, so the buyer can use as much of your product at the negotiated prices as they want, unless the product already has a limit\.

 AWS Marketplace buyers can access third\-party financing for private offers\.
 For more information, see [Customer financing is now available in AWS Marketplace](https://s3.us-west-2.amazonaws.com/external-mp-channel-partners/Financing+External+Briefing+Document+Customer+Facing.pdf)\.